 Best Cities in Asia to Visit – Hong Kong

 Here, too, we are talking about a city absolutely unique in the world, with its architecture, history and politics, in addition to a surreal mixture of urban density and stunning beaches.
 This is one of the only places in China where the ancient always rubs shoulders with the new.
 It is also a rich city, with one of the largest commercial ports in the world.
 And it is the capital of Cantonese culinary art, also unique in its kind.
 It is one of the most recognizable skylines of the planet, and the photos taken from the top of Victoria Peak are breathtaking every time.
-It is also a city that transforms completely at night.
+If you hike Tung Lung Island in Hong Kong, you will also be treated to great views.
+Hong Kong is also a city that transforms completely at night.

 Best Cities in Asia to Visit – Yangon, Myanmar